 Thursday 25th 4:45 p.m.

 Nothing could be more enjoyable than a beautiful sunset out on Beaver Lake.
 Many birds will be coming back to their nests this time of day.
 We will look for them, and listen for their calls.
-Don’t forget your cameras.
+Leaves on our trees are now beginning to turn gorgeous colors too.
+Don’t forget your cameras!

 Tickets must be purchased in advance.
 Adults $10.00 + tax.
 Children 6-12 $5.00 + tax.
 Tours depart Rocky Branch Marina promptly at stated times.
 For more information and to make reservations, call: 479-789-5000

 According to Chelsea Porter, park interpreter, “We have always been lucky seeing eagles on our tours; some mature, some immature, and we always see other beautiful wildlife as well.
 It could be migrating osprey, great blue herons, king fishers, deer, or red-tailed hawks.
 No one will ever be disappointed on our eagle tours.”
 Porter added, “We only take 18 guests at a time, so it’s important that folks call the park in a timely manner to ensure that their names get on the boarding lists.”